“How bad is it, Doc?”

 - Reinforce the idea that this is the best school for you to achieve your goals.

-- Solicit expressions of support.
+- Solicit expressions of support from your fan club.

 - Plan a campaign of steady, substantive contact.